Calligra Words: History

+In 2024, the Calligra Office suite — including Calligra Words — received a major update with the release of Calligra 4.0, which fully transitioned the suite to the Qt 6 and KDE Frameworks 6 platforms and introduced a modern user interface overhaul, including a redesigned sidebar and interface improvements for Calligra Words.

 Reception

 Initial reception of Calligra Words shortly after the 2.4 release was mixed.
 While Linux Pro Magazine Online's Bruce Byfield wrote, “Calligra needed an impressive first release.
 Perhaps surprisingly, and to the development team’s credit, it has managed one in 2.4.,” he also noted that “words in particular is still lacking features”.
 He concluded that Calligra is “worth keeping an eye on”.

 On the other hand, Calligra Words became the default word processor in Kubuntu 12.04 – replacing LibreOffice Writer.

 Formula editor

 Formulas in Calligra Words are provided by the Formula plugin.
 It is a formula editor with a WYSIWYG interface.